IRS Form SS-8 Instructions

 Line 1

-Did the firm provide any specific training or instruction to the worker as part of their relationship?
+Did the firm provide any specific training or instruction to the worker as part of their working relationship?
 If so, please describe.

 Line 2